 members must serve the same group of K-12 students for a minimum of 300 hours.

-»Healthy Futures (Communication Disorders and Nursing students)
+»Healthy Futures (Communication Disorders, Nursing, and Radiologic Technology students)

 Healthy Futures Focus Area projects must provide preventive and/or primary health care for underserved patients/clients.